-The Montrose Parkway Breezeway is a trail that will connect White Flint to Veirs Mill Road.
+The Potomac to Veirs Mill Road Breezeway is a trail that will connect Falls Road to Veirs Mill Road.
 Major infrastructure projects include:

 • East of White Flint, Montrose Parkway is an unbuilt highway.
 While current plans include a 10-foot-wide shared use path, this dimension should be increased to reflect the importance of this bikeway within the proposed Breezeway network.